sparkflows/sparkflows-docs/docs/user-guide/export-import/export-workflows.rst

      :alt: userguide
      :width: 60%

-Once the workflow exported successfully, you will see the workflow JSON file in your local Computer and same can be imported to other instance.
+Once the workflow exported successfully, you will see the workflow JSON file in your local Computer and same can be imported to other instance of Fire Insights.

 .. figure:: ../../_assets/user-guide/export-import/wf_exported.PNG
      :alt: userguide
      :width: 60%

-.. note:: Make sure that data pointed to the workflow should be available on new instance.
+.. note:: Make sure that data pointed to the workflow should be available on new instance of Fire Insights.